bigbinary/binary_merchant/README.md

 end
 ```

-In the above case you need to call a method named <tt>create_customer_profile_transaction</tt> .
+In the above case method named <tt>create_customer_profile_transaction</tt> was invoked.
 Also when you get the response object you
 need to do <tt>response.params['direct_response']['transaction_id']</tt> .

 With BinaryMerchant above could could be written as